syntek-lang/docs/spec/scopes.md

 [[toc]]

-## Global Scope
+## File Scope

-Variables declared outside of a function, class, and interface are global scope.
-Variables that are in global scope are accessible in the entire file.
+Variables declared outside of a function, class, and interface are file scope.
+Variables that are in file scope are accessible in the entire file.

 Variables declared inside an if, loop, or switch statement take the closest available scope.
-In the following example this means that x is declared in the global scope of the program and is accessible outside of the if statement.
+In the following example this means that x is declared in the file scope of the program and is accessible outside of the if statement.

 ```syntek
 if true